jkeefe/python-notes/README.md

 - `pipenv install jupyterlab`
 - `pipenv run jupyter lab`

+or, if not using Jupyter, jut:

+- `pipenv install`

 _NOTE: if you run into lock problems with pipenv, try adding `--skip-lock`_

 ### Using dotenv for environments